Zum Inhalt der Seite springen

 Project Highlights

-The Smart City Expo World Congress (SCEWC) is the world’s premier event for urban innovation, technology, and civic engagement.
-Held annually in Barcelona, the expo attracts over 20,000 attendees from 140+ countries, bringing together thought leaders, professionals, and stakeholders to explore innovative solutions to global challenges.
-The event served as a dynamic platform for Expressions of Democracy, offering an opportunity to engage a diverse, international audience in conversations about democratic values.
+The Smart City World Expo Congress is the world’s leading event for urban innovation, technology, and civic engagement.
+Held annually in Barcelona, it gathers over 20,000 attendees from more than 140 countries — a diverse and dynamic audience that provided an ideal platform for Expressions of Democracy to spark meaningful conversations about democratic values.

-Supported by the Federal Ministry for Arts, Culture, the Civil Service and Sport (BMKOES) and the SCEWC, the project integrated art, civic engagement, and cross-sectoral discussions into a global platform.
-For further details on funding and expenses, please refer to the budget report.
+Supported by the Federal Ministry for Arts, Culture, the Civil Service and Sport and the Smart City World Expo Congress, the project integrated art, civic participation, and cross-sectoral dialogue on a global stage.

 Alphabet of Democracy by Oliver Hangl

-A participatory intervention inviting attendees to contribute democracy-related words or concepts for each letter of the alphabet
+His “Alphabet of Democracy” was an engaging, participatory intervention inviting attendees to contribute democracy-related words or concepts for each letter of the alphabet, making democracy a shared language of expression.

 Art of Democracy on Tour 2022